Shravani2910/Python/README.md

 In this Repository Ive add some basic examples of Advance python concept like Logging in python python web frameworks like Flask and Streamlit

+FLASK
-Flask: Flask is a web application framework written in Python. t is based on WSGI toolkit and jinja2 template engine.
+Flask is a web application framework written in Python. t is based on WSGI toolkit and jinja2 template engine.
 Flask is considered as a micro framework.

 What is WSGI?